Networking: Getting to Know People

 - Talking with an alumna/us over the phone

 Networking isn’t being insincere and “schmoozing.”
 Instead, it is taking the time to genuinely get to know someone else, sharing your interests, ideas and curiosities with them, and finding how you can help one another.

 One of the best ways to get connected to professionals is through an informational interview.
 Along with being a great way to find a job or internship, informational interviews are great ways to explore career paths.

-Below are resources to help guide you through the process and steps of networking.
 Come to the CDO for drop-ins or to make an appointment with your career counselor for more details and direction on how to effectively use the tools provided.